metekamil/PISetupTickets/README.md

 # PISetup
-The purpose of this repo is to track tickets for RetroSlice.
+The purpose of this repo is to track tickets for PISetup.

-<a href="https://github.com/metekamil/RetroSliceTickets/issues">Report issues and submit feature requests here</a>
+<a href="https://github.com/metekamil/PISetupTickets/issues">Report issues and submit feature requests here</a>